-Wondering what to see and do in this quaint, snow-covered city?
-We can help with that.
-Below, you’ll find five fabulous activities that will make you love winter in Ottawa.
+Wondering what to see and do in this vibrant yet relaxing city?
+We’ve gathered five great activities that will make you love winter in Ottawa.

-Stretching over 7.8 kilometres (4.8 miles), the Rideau Canal Skateway allows skaters of all ages and skill levels to make their way from Ottawa’s downtown core to Dows Lake and back again.
+Stretching over 7.8 kilometres (4.8 miles), the Rideau Canal Skateway allows skaters of all ages and skill levels to make their way (as far as they wish) from Ottawa’s downtown core to Dows Lake and back again.
 Also, all along the way, you’ll find heated change huts, which are the perfect spots to put your skates on or just warm up for a bit.
-Additionally, vendors along the way offer comforting items such as hot soup, hot chocolate and more.
+Additionally, vendors along the way offer comforting items such as Ottawa’s famous Beavertails pastries, poutine, hot soup, hot chocolate and more.

-The Skateway is open 24 hours a day, seven days a week from roughly January to late February or early March.
-During these months, about 19,000 skaters take to the Skateway each day.
+The Skateway is open 24 hours a day, seven days a week from roughly January to late February or early March (weather depending).
+About 20,000 skaters take to the Skateway each day it’s open!
 Admission is free.
 This is an iconic Ottawa winter activity!
 Skate rentals are available as well as sled rentals for non-skaters.

 Never been snowshoeing before?
 No problem.
 Opt to head out onto the beginner-friendly Sugarbush trail, which is located just beside the Visitor Centre.
 Take in the beautiful scenery as you go!

 After all of that outdoor winter fun, you’ll no doubt be in the mood to warm up.
 Just around the corner from Gatineau Park’s Visitor Centre, you’ll find Nordik Spa-Nature.